clap-rs/clap/README.md

 Below are a few of the features which `clap` supports, full descriptions and usage can be found in the [documentation](http://kbknapp.github.io/clap-rs/docs/clap/index.html) and `examples/` directory

 * **Auto-generated Help, Version, and Usage information**
-  - Can be fully, or partially overridden if you wish to roll your own help, version, or usage
+  - Can optionally be fully, or partially overridden if you want a custom help, version, or usage
 * **Flags / Switches** (i.e. bool fields)
   - Both short and long versions supported (i.e. `-f` and `--flag` respectively)
   - Supports combining short versions (i.e. `-fBgoZ` is the same as `-f -B -g -o -Z`)
-  - Also supports multiple occurrences (i.e. `myprog -vvv` or `myprog -v -v -v`)
+  - Optionally supports multiple occurrences (i.e. `myprog -vvv` or `myprog -v -v -v`)
-* **Positional Arguments** (i.e. those which are based off an index)
+* **Positional Arguments** (i.e. those which are based off an index from the program name)
-  - Also supports multiple values (i.e. `myprog <file>...`
+  - Optionally supports multiple values (i.e. `myprog <file>...` such as `myprog file1.txt file2.txt` being two values for the same "file" argument)
-  - Supports Specific Value Sets (See below)
+  - Optionally supports Specific Value Sets (See below)
 * **Option Arguments** (i.e. those that take values as options)
   - Both short and long versions supported (i.e. `-o value` and `--option value` or `--option=value` respectively)
-  - Also supports multiple values (i.e. `myprog --option <value> --option <othervalue>`)
+  - Optionally supports multiple values (i.e. `myprog --option <value> --option <other_value>`)
-  - Supports Specific Value Sets (See below)
+  - Optionally supports Specific Value Sets (See below)
 * **Sub-Commands** (i.e. `git add <file>` where `add` is a sub-command of `git`)
-  - Support their own sub-arguments, and sub-commands
+  - Support their own sub-arguments, and sub-commands independant of the parent
   - Get their own auto-generated Help, Version, and Usage independant of parent
 * **Requirement Rules**: Arguments can optionally define the following types of requirement rules
   - Required by default